Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it creates a 'cumulative budget for cost or tokens' with optional alerts and resets, and distinguishes from rate limits by noting to use rate limits for request throttling.
-This differentiates it from the sibling tool create_rate_limit.
+The description clearly states it creates a cumulative budget for cost or tokens, with optional alerts and resets.
+It distinguishes itself from the sibling 'create_rate_limit' by specifying that rate limits are for request throttling, not budgets.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.